aafa/realm-sbt-plugin/README.md

 # SBT plugin for Realm.io

+### Notice!
+This is proof-of-concept only, I don't have any plans at this moment to continue working on this project.

 This plugin will let you work with [Realm DB](https://realm.io/) for Android from scala code running with [android-sdk-plugin](https://github.com/pfn/android-sdk-plugin)